RetroReversing/retroReversing/categories/tutorials/sdks.md

 ## Sony Playstation 1
 {% include link-to-other-post.html post="/official-playstation-1-software-development-kit-(psyq)/" description="For more information on the files in the Official Sony Playstation SDK check out this post." %}

 ## Sony Playstation 2
+We are currently in the process of documenting the files in the Official Sony Playstation 2 SDK in the following post:
+{% include link-to-other-post.html post="/ps2-official-sdk/" description="For more information on the files in the Official Sony Playstation 2 SDK check out this post." %}

 ## Sony Playstation 3